-Sell-through percentage (also known as completion percentage) for a category of eBay item listings is the total percentage of available items in that group of listings that ended up being sold, rather than unsold at the end of the listing(s).
+Sell-through percentage (also known as completion percentage) is the total percentage of available items in a group of listings that ended up being sold at the end of the listing.

 Example: If for a group of 50 items represented by 50 eBay listings, 25 sold before the listing(s) in question closed while 25 did not, the sell-through percentage for this group of items would be 50 percent.

 Strong sell-through percentages on eBay tend to be in the 80 to 100 percent range, while sell-through percentages below 30 to 50 percent often (though not always—it depends on the kinds of items and listings in question) give sellers cause for concern.

 Kinds of Item Groupings Measured

 Sell-through percentage is most useful when discussing the kinds of items or listing groupings that matter most to eBay sellers.
 These include:

 - All of the listings/items from one seller.
 For sellers, overall sell-through percentage is often one measure of how they're doing on eBay—a sell-through percentage that is trending upward represents increasing skill and success, while a downward trend may indicate the need to troubleshoot listings, address timing, switch business models, or consider supply and demand issues. ("My sell-through percentage has fallen catastrophically since June!
 I need to re-think my business model!")